June 18, 2021 | Car Accidents, Personal Injury

 Since different states will have different laws, a car accident lawyer in your state may not be allowed to represent you in another.

 Luckily, local lawyers often have a license to practice in neighboring states so if you do have an accident in there, the issue might be easier to resolve.
+This guide will help with the steps you should stake after a car accident in a different state.

 As with any car accident, you need to obtain the other driver’s contact details and their insurance company.